10 Reasons To Take A First Time Cruise

 The people that will be taking care of you are from more than a dozen countries, I am sure.
 Each will have a name tag with their first name and country of origin.

-Relax in the Sun
+Two: Relax in the Sun

 By the time you cruise past Cabo San Lucas, Mexico, the sweaters are forgotten.

-Seventh level promenade is lined with steamer lounges on both the port and star sides of the ship.
+Our seventh level promenade is lined with steamer lounges on both the port and star sides of the ship.
 The promenade is wide enough for leisure walkers and the occasional runner.
 During the day until evening it is manned by the drink servers.

-Learn About the History of the Panama Canal
+Three: Learn About the History of the Panama Canal

 Satisfy your curiosity about the Panama Canal.
 Get plenty of information.